 - A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Food and housing is defined as double occupancy and 19 meals per week or the maximum meal plan.
-Required fees include only charges that all full-time students must pay that are not included in tuition - Required tees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).
+Required fees include only charges that all full-time students must pay that are not included in tuition - (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).